-There is an obvious error in the Oxford English Dictionary (1st edition – 1901): under the headword kettle in the general sense of a vessel for boiling water or other liquids, appears the term kettle net, meaning a form of net used in fishing for mackerel.
+There is an obvious error in the Oxford English Dictionary (online edition – June 2021): under the headword kettle in the general sense of a vessel for boiling water or other liquids, appears the term kettle-net, meaning a form of net used in fishing for mackerel.

 (The noun kettle is from Old English cetel, cietel, of Germanic origin, based on Latin catillus, diminutive of catinus, meaning deep container for cooking or serving food.
 The unrelated noun kiddle is from Anglo-Norman forms such as kidel and Old French forms such as quidel, of obscure origin.)

-The noun kiddle has been used in various forms; for example, the English antiquarian and lexicographer Thomas Blount (1618-79) wrote, in Nomo-lexikon: A Law-dictionary (1670):
+The noun kiddle has been used in various forms; for example, the English antiquarian and lexicographer Thomas Blount (1618-79) wrote the following in Nomo-lexikon: A Law-dictionary (1670):

 Kiddle, Kidel, or Kedel: A Dam, or open Wear [= weir] in a River, with a loop or narrow cut in it, accommodated for the laying of Weels [= traps], or other Engins to catch Fish. […] Fishermen corruptly call them Kettles.

-Similarly, a kiddle net could also be called a kettle net.
-The English zoologist and author Frank Trevelyan Buckland (1826-80) explained, in Natural History of British Fishes (1880):
+Similarly, a kiddle-net could also be called a kettle-net.
+The English zoologist and author Frank Trevelyan Buckland (1826-80) explained the following in Natural History of British Fishes (1880):

 At Rye, in Sussex, there is a very large mackerel fishery.
 The mackerel here are caught in large fixed nets, called kettle nets; hence, probably, the phrase ‘What a pretty kettle of fish!’

-(The Oxford English Dictionary quotes this passage under the heading kiddle but curiously omits the conclusion, “hence, probably, the phrase ‘What a pretty kettle of fish!’”.)
+(The Oxford English Dictionary quotes this passage from Natural History of British Fishes under the heading kiddle but curiously omits the conclusion, “hence, probably, the phrase ‘What a pretty kettle of fish!’”.)

 Kiddle, a basket for catching fish. […] “A pretty kiddle of fish” corrupted into “A pretty kettle of fish”, a fine mess has been made, a dilemma.